-Chapter 4: ELECTRICAL SYSTEM 4.1 General Your Pursuit is equipped with a 12-volt D.C. electrical system that draws current from an on-board battery.
-The 12-volt battery in your boat is the lead-acid type.
-It will require maintenance similar to those found in automobiles.
+Chapter 4: ELECTRICAL SYSTEM

+Your Pursuit is equipped with a 12-volt D.C. electrical system that draws current from on-board batteries.

+The 12-volt batteries in your boat are the lead-acid type.
+They will require maintenance similar to those found in automobiles.

 There are electrical schematics included in this manual to aid in following an individual circuit of the boat.

 4.2 12-Volt System

 The 12-volt system is a fairly standard system.
-There is one battery controlled by one battery switch.
-The battery is charged by the engine.
+There are two batteries controlled by one (1) battery switch.
+The batteries are charged by the engine.
 All 12-volt power is distributed to the 12-volt accessories through individual circuit breakers located in the 12-volt switch panels.
-A main inline fuse or circuit breaker located near the battery switch protects the system from an overload.
-Another in line fuse or circuit breaker near the switch protects the circuit for the automatic float switch for the bilge pump.
+A main in-line fuse or circuit breaker located near the battery switch protects the system from an overload.
+Another in-line fuse or circuit breaker near the switch protects the circuit for the automatic float switch for the bilge pump.
 Most 12-volt accessories are operated directly by switches in the helm and accessory switch panels.